Introduction to Melee in FFXIV

 Monk

-Monk focuses on strings of GCD Weaponskill combos that maintain personal damage buffs and a damage-over-time effect to pad out time between Masterful Blitz Icon Masterful Blitz burst windows.
-These windows play out not unlike a fighting game, inputting a specific button combo to unlock a specific finisher to deliver powerful attacks every 40 seconds or so.
+Monk focuses on strings of GCD Weaponskill combos that flow through three animal-related stances, each stance having two actions to choose from.
+One of each set improves the power of the other, making its GCD rotation ever-changing in many circumstances.
+Their Masterful Blitz Icon Masterful Blitz burst windows can be rather unintuitive to the new player, but they function like a fighting game-esque button combo to execute powerful finishing moves.
 Favoring fisticuffs by nature, Monks subdue their opponents through flurries of blows with a fast GCD timer and a wide array of dynamic striking maneuvers.
 They also pack Brotherhood Icon Brotherhood to boost raid damage and increase their personal rate of Chakra generation every 2 minutes.
 In addition, they have Mantra Icon Mantra, which brings additional utility to the healers, if you coordinate usage properly with them.

 2.4.